iliyaj/iliyaj/README.md

 - 👋 Hi, I'm Iliya!
-- 👀 I'm passionate about data engineering, front-end web development, and developing on the Cardano blockchain.
+- 👀 I'm passionate about data engineering and Generative AI
 - 🌱 Currently, I'm diving into Python, PySpark, SQL, and mastering DAX.
-- 💞️ I'm eager to collaborate on projects that focus on creating accessible data.
-- 📫 Feel free to reach out to me at hello@iliya.au.

 <!---
 iliyaj/iliyaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.